SEO & Growth Marketing //

 Sales Software6%0.5% MoM

-A marketing SaaS content team hitting 6% YoY growth is failing hard.
+A marketing SaaS team hitting 6% YoY growth is failing hard.
 A sales SaaS team hitting the same number is basically at the category ceiling.

-This matters more than almost any other SEO insight in this piece.
-If you’re benchmarking your cloud SaaS against the 24% industry average without knowing your vertical, you’re flying blind.
-You could be celebrating “above average” results while your direct competitors are lapping you at 70%.
+This matters more than almost any other SEO insight here.
+If you benchmark against the 24% average without knowing your vertical, you could celebrate “above average” results while competitors lap you at 70%.

-The 41.4% Problem Nobody’s Fixing
+The 41.4% Problem Nobody Is Fixing

 A detailed study of 774,331 LLM sessions across SaaS sites found that 41.4% of AI-referred traffic lands on internal site search result pages.
 Not product pages.
 Not blog posts.
 Not pricing.
 Internal search.